erick-ross/erick-ross.github.io/index.md

-This is my prayer as I do mathematics.
+I strive to make the following my prayer as I do mathematics.
 > I give thanks to Thee, O Lord Creator, Who hast delighted me with Thy makings.
 In the works of Thy hands have I exulted.
 Behold!
 Now, I have employed as much power of mind as Thou didst give me; to the men who are going to read those demonstrations, I have made manifest the glory of Thy works, as much of its infinity as the narrows of my intellect could apprehend.
 > \- Johannes Kepler